PoisotLab/ms_straight_lines/manuscript.md

 $${#eq:shiftBB}

 Where $B$ is the beta function.
 Thus, the problem of fitting this model becomes one of estimating the parameters of this univariate probability distribution.

-When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be estimated with a linear regression, as done by
-@Mart92.
-Here, because we want to compare all our models WAIC, we were required to use a discrete likelihood in all cases.
-We fit the three models above with a negative binomial distribution for observations.
-This distribution is limited to positive integers, and can vary on both sides of the mean relationship; this gives it a similar spirit to previous work which used a normal distribution on log-transformed variables.

-We chose our prior distribution for $p$ based on @Mart92 , who gave a value of constant connectance equal to 0.14.
-While this prior is "informative", it is weakly so; as @Mart92 did not provide an estimate of the variance for his value we chose a relatively large variation around that mean.
-However, as no information is available to inform a prior on $\phi$, we followed the advice of (tk Simpson et al), and performed prior predictive checks.
-We chose prior parameters that generated a wide range of values for $L_i$, but which did not frequently predict webs of either maximum or minimum connectance, neither of which are observed in nature.

 ## Model fitting - data and software